Pay suspension termination fee

 Can I pay the suspension termination fee for a definite suspension online?

 Yes.
-The fastest way to pay the suspension termination fee for a definite suspension is online.
+The fastest way to pay the fee for a definite suspension is online.
+You must provide

 - your name or DMV ID Number (Client ID Number) from your NYS driver license, learner permit or non-driver photo ID card (see sample driver license)

 - your date of birth and gender